Ozia112/Team-2-FSE-repo/(D)Process/Binnacles/Sprint_1/TM-01_Binnacle.md

    >- The requirement was specified in parts:
    >   - Possible actions (Notifications, Home, Add Platform)
    >      - Actions specified include the creation of: item.notification, item.platform, item.course
-   >- A diagram of information behaviors within the application was createdn
+   >- A diagram of information behaviors within the application was created
    >- An ERD was created
    Time lapsed: 08:45:54
 >